 When Margaret Stuyvesant Rutherfurd, the mother of five children, died in her late twenties from appendicitis, Winthrop remarried Lucy Mercer Rutherfurd.
 Loved and lauded by the family for her free and generous spirit, Lucy has gained celebrity in recent years from a number of books that have been written about her lifelong relationship with Franklin Delano Roosevelt, who visited Rutherfurd Hall after Winthrop's death in the 1930s.
-Lucy Rutherfurd was with FDR when he died in Hot Springs, GA in 1945.
+Lucy Rutherfurd was with FDR when he died in Warm Springs, GA in 1945.
 At the time he collapsed, Roosevelt had been sitting for a portrait painting by the artist Elizabeth Shoumatoff, known as the famous Unfinished Portrait of FDR.
 Shoumatoff, who maintained close friendships with both Roosevelt and Mercer, rushed Mercer away to avoid negative publicity and implications of infidelity.

-Lucy's story is but one of hundreds of tales that will unfold inside and out at Rutherfurd Hall as it advances its interpretation plans and exhibits.
-Planners are now developing a museum and education facility that focuses on relating the history from 1902 to 1930.
+Lucy's story is but one of hundreds of tales that unfold inside and out at Rutherfurd Hall as it advances its interpretation plans and exhibits.
+Planners have developed a museum and education facility that focuses on relating the history from 1902 to 1930.
 This quintessential country estate has achieved NJ State Historic Landmark Designation, and National Designation is in final process.
 The three-story mansion is well-preserved, cared for by the Congregation of the Daughters of Divine Charity who lived there since it was given to them by the Rutherfurd family the 1950s.
 The Order sold the property in 2008 to the Allamuchy Township Board of Education, shifting the estate from private to public ownership.
 An infirmary, added by the nuns in 1959 added, has been adapted as a public elementary school, housing the younger grades.
 The mansion, behind and adjacent, serves as a museum and educational facility on Wednesday afternoons from 1-4pm.

 Allamuchy Farms (the school and Rutherfurd Hall) is under preservation stewardship by the project architect and various municipal and non-profit entities engaged in extensive research, planning and restoration work, and ongoing grant writing and community fundraising, all overseen by the Allamuchy Board of Education Steering Committee.
 The Vision for Rutherfurd Hall is to become a self sufficient enterprise that protects and preserves its historical, cultural, and architectural integrity; all while providing educational and enrichment opportunities for the residents of Allamuchy and surrounding communities.

-Initial exhibits will include 24 photographic postcards of Allamuchy and the estate taken in 1906, recording landscape, animals, and architecture of the era.
+Initial exhibits include 24 photographic postcards of Allamuchy and the estate taken in 1906, recording landscape, animals, and architecture of the era.
 Many of these images were made and sold by F.W.
 Kluppelberg and Son in Hackettstown.
 There is also a photograph by Lewis Morris Rutherfurd, who became a well-known astronomer after he was the first to photograph the moon through a telescope in the late 1800s.
 He made these remarkable first photographs, with an instrument that he designed and built, both from the Columbia University Observatory and from here at Tranquility Farms.